Electric Vehicle Readiness

 - Local institutions, such as universities

-- Environmental and sustainability groups, including PEV engagement groups
+- Environmental and sustainability groups, including EV engagement groups

 Education and Outreach

-Communication about readiness planning and community education are key to PEV readiness planning success.
+Communication about readiness planning and community education are key to success.
 Messages should be tailored for different audiences, which could include the stakeholders listed above as well as residents, first responders, and tourism professionals.

-Public events, workshops, and technology demonstrations, like ride-and-drives, can help community members understand the benefits of PEVs and learn about how the region is supporting PEV adoption.
-See the Publications database for education and outreach resources.
+Public events, workshops, and technology demonstrations, like ride-and-drives, can help community members understand the benefits of EVs and learn about how the region is supporting EV adoption.
+See the publications database for education and outreach resources.

 Tools and Resources

-EVI-Pro Lite – Estimate how much PEV charging infrastructure you might need at a city- and state-level.
+EVI-Pro Lite – Estimate how much EV charging infrastructure you might need at a city- and state-level and the load profile of EV fleets.

 Alternative Fueling Station Locator – Determine how much charging infrastructure is in your area and where it is located.

-Laws and Incentives Database – Find existing state and federal PEV incentives and regulations, utility incentives, and examples of local laws.
+Laws and Incentives Database – Find existing state and federal EV incentives and regulations, utility incentives, and examples of local laws.